animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 <div class="paragraph">

-To simplify Region creation, {sdg-name} combines the use of Spring Data Repositories with the expressive power of annotation-based configuration using the new `@EnableEntityDefinedRegions` annotation.
+To simplify Region creation, Spring Data for GemFire combines the use of Spring Data Repositories with the expressive power of annotation-based configuration using the new `@EnableEntityDefinedRegions` annotation.